Online MSN

 With the Queens University of Charlotte online Master of Science in Nursing (MSN) program, you will gain the skills required to advance within the healthcare industry and emerge as a principled nurse leader.
 The program is designed to accommodate the busy schedule of working RNs, allowing you to further your education without disrupting your professional and personal obligations.

-Choose from four tracks of study: Clinical Nurse Leader, Nurse Administrator, Nurse Educator, and Nursing Informatics.
+Choose from three tracks of study: Clinical Nurse Leader, Nurse Administrator, and Nursing Informatics.

 As a student, you will acquire the skills needed to improve healthcare while evaluating and applying nursing knowledge.
 You will also gain a comprehensive understanding of nursing theory and health policy’s impact on your organization and practice.